This page lists definitions for terms used in Blender and this manual.

-- A subcomponent of a Bone.
-The point of rotation for that Bone.
-Has X, Y and Z coordinates measured in the Local Space of the Armature Object.
-Used in conjunction with the Tail to define the local Y axis of the Bone in Pose Mode.
-The larger of the two ends when drawn as an Octahedron.
+A subcomponent of a Bone.
+The point of rotation for the bone has X, Y, and Z coordinates measured in the Local Space of the Armature object.
+Used in conjunction with the Tail to define the local Y axis of the bone in Pose Mode.
+The larger of the two ends when displayed as an Octahedron.

-- The process of calculating new data between points of known value, like keyframes.
+The process of calculating new data between points of known value, like Keyframes.

 A property of transparent materials.
 When a light ray travels through the same volume it follows a straight path.
 However, if it passes from one transparent volume to another, it bends.
 The angle by which the ray is bent can be determined by the IOR of the materials of both volumes.

-A frame in an animated sequence drawn or otherwise constructed directly by the user.
+A frame in an animated sequence drawn or otherwise constructed directly by the animator.
 In classical animation, when all frames were drawn by animators, the senior artist would draw these frames, leaving the «in between» frames to an apprentice.
 Now, the animator creates only the first and last frames of a simple sequence (keyframes); the computer fills in the gap.